hchyang/PSiTE/README.md

 subtrees with <10,000 tips.
 Namely, terminal cells belonging to the same subtree with <10,000 tips will have the same genome.

+##### --just_prune

+By this option, users can prune the input tree without simulating variants on the tree. `--map` and `--nhx` must be specified when using this option.

 ##### -s/--sex_chr

 This is the same option as option `--sex_chr` in module vcf2fa.
 Setting this